Hosting and bandwidth provided by MacAce.net.

 iPhone GPS Support

 The iPhone 3G and all subsequently released iPhone models use A-GPS -- or "Assisted GPS" -- which in basic terms accesses an intermediary server when it is not possible to connect directly via satellite -- indoors, for example -- and this server provides the nearest satellite with additional information to make it possible to more accurately determine a users position.

 Apple explains that the iPhone 3G and all later models also use "wi-fi hotspots and cellular towers to get the most accurate location fast" when GPS is not the most convenient method of location detection.
-The iPhone 3GS, iPhone 4, iPhone 4S, and iPhone 5 models additionally have an integrated digital compass to also provide the direction one is facing, which is quite useful when combined with mapping software.
+The iPhone 3GS and later iPhone models additionally have an integrated digital compass to also provide the direction one is facing, which is quite useful when combined with mapping software.